-If your loved one has received a formal diagnosis (discussed more in the next chapter), you may have a name for their type of dementia.
+NEXT STEPS If your loved one has received a formal diagnosis (discussed more in the next chapter), you may have a name for their type of dementia.
 This may be the time that you consider searching the internet for more information.
 Whatever information you find, a diagnosis doesn't mean that the person will have 'textbook' symptoms, or that the dementia symptoms progress in a common way.
 Seeking a diagnosis can be the key to accessing services and support.
 However, a person has a choice over whether or not to seek a diagnosis.
 They may not be aware of any symptoms or have insight into what you consider may be dementia symptoms.
 This is why it is important to speak to the person and focus on their thoughts, wishes and considerations.
 Whether or not the person with dementia has received a formal diagnosis or wants to consider diagnosis now or in the future, there are a number of national and local organisations that can offer support.
-The local organisations starting on page 65 will give you more information on what's available locally.
-National organisations and other sources start on page 72.
+The local organisations starting on page 66 will give you more information on what's available locally.